huifang00/COMP2042_CW_LeeHuiFang/src/p4_group_8_repo/README.md

 12. Create class for each level.
 Therefore, code maintenance is easier as each level is unique.

 13. Apply Factory Design Pattern so the creation logic of object(s) is hidden to the client.

+14. Apply MVC Pattern which divides the program into Model, View and Controller.
+Therefore, the logic on front-end and back-end is separated.

+15. Use JavaFX Scene Builder to deal with the interface.

+16. Junit tests are created to ensure that the classes or methods created have no errors.
+And this project is also builded using Ant.

+17. Use lambda functions

 ## Extension